chrisglass/links/README.md

 - [Encouraging a culture of remote communication](https://www.mcls.io/blog/encouraging-a-culture-of-written-communication)
 - [The rules of civil conversation](https://therulesofcivilconversation.org/)
 - [We need someone who has done "it" before](https://cutlefish.substack.com/p/tbm-1852-we-need-someone-who-has?s=r) A common trap when hiring
+- [Untools](https://untools.co/) A repository of tools about communicating and other topics

 ## Meta: other lists of links and TILs
 - [Pawel's](https://github.com/pawroman/links)